 Differences between legacy and VPC networks

-- Legacy networks have a single global IP range that cannot be divided into subnets.
+Legacy networks have a single global IP address range that cannot be divided into subnets.
 VPC networks are divided into subnets.
-Each GCP region can have one or more subnets in a VPC network

-- Some GCP networking features are not available in legacy networks.
+Some Google Cloud networking features are not available in legacy networks.

 Legacy networks start with only two routes, the default route to outside the network and the route to the overall legacy network IP range.
 See Using Routes for instructions on creating routes.